 “I learned a lot from the YDAD program that I never learned even in rehab.
 I had always ignored any sign that I had a problem but this made me want to change myself, even if I had barely any problem at all, it was still a problem, and I realized how much I really love life and everyone around me.
 Nothing at all is worth losing the life I love so dearly.
 If it weren’t for the YDAD program I would not have made such a positive change in my life today.”

 You can register at any of our OneOC offices, located in each of the OC court houses and a main office in Santa Ana.
 Click here for locations, hours and contact information.

 Can I transfer my service to another area?

-YES, however YDAD can only be transferred to LA and Riverside areas.
+YES, however YDAD can only be transferred to LA or Orange County areas.
 If you would like to do that without coming to the office you must first contact us to obtain the transfer fee at (714) 953-5597 or via email at [email protected].

 1. Contact OneOC to obtain the fee to transfer your service

 2. Download the transfer form on our website and fill out both front and back of the form and sign the form